0atman/noboilerplate/scripts/16-rust-testing.md

 notes:

-- If you are a Python full-stack developer who is interested in Rust and are excited by this challenge and stack, then they are VERY interested in speaking to you as they are hiring NOW.
+- If you are a Python full-stack developer and are excited by this challenge and stack, then they are VERY interested in speaking to you as they are hiring NOW.
 - The company is fully remote, so wherever you are based they offer challenging work in an interesting field with some awesome technology and a dynamic team.

 ---